4myc/trip-planner-frontend/README.md

 # TRIP PLANNER

 Trip Planner is a solution to make planning trips easier.
-The dynamic single-page app allows a user to create trips and add a packing list and itinerary to each trip.
+The dynamic single-page app with full CRUD allows a user to create trips and add a packing list and itinerary to each trip.
 The user can also view a list of trips, edit trip information and packing list items, and delete trips.

+USER STORIES:
+User can create, edit, and delete a trip
+User can create, edit, and delete packing list items associated with a trip
+User can create, edit, and delete itinerary stops associated with a trip
+User can view a list of trips
+User can view packing list items and itinerary stops associated with a trip

 ## Technologies